K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

 ### Discussion of results

 The main assumption of ordinal regression is that each predicted category is evenly spaced.
 We are assuming that this is true, as it is plausible that the difference between each recycling category is equally different to people taking our survey.
-Of course, it is possible to validate this assumption as we can not read people's minds to make sure that they understand the differences between each category and perceive them as evenly spaced.
+It is not possible to read people's minds to make sure that they understand the differences between each category and perceive them as evenly spaced.
+However, we can test this assumption using R's poa function.
+In the future, we will think a bit more about how many categories we want to have for an ordinal regression, and how to go about logically testing our assumptions before jumping into the analysis.
+We learned a lot, and are confident that one's opinions about their importance of being sustainable truly reflect their recycling habits in a positive relationship.

 ### Discussion of survey/study design